 Mr. Merritt recently retired as Director of Operations and Finance for Grain Operations at General Mills Inc. He worked for General Mills beginning in 1977 advancing in increasingly important financial and operational management roles for numerous operating divisions.
 Nearly half of Merritt’s career at General Mills was devoted to the grain and milling businesses, providing leadership for key strategic initiatives such as acquisitions, joint ventures and asset rationalization, and developed proficiency in operations, business process improvements, business planning and organization development.
 Merritt was on the National Grain and Feed Association committee for electronic data interchange.
 He is currently an Associate Member of GEAPS and an independent management consultant.
 As a GEAPS Regular Member, Merritt served in GEAPS leadership roles for the GEAPS International Board, the GEAPS International Executive Committee, and as GEAPS International Treasurer.

 Robert TaylorFoundation Board Secretary

 Mr. Taylor is the training and technology leader for Cargill, Inc, Wayzata, Minnesota, where he has worked since 1990.
 He began his operations career as a production supervisor and has held additional leadership roles as a team leader, maintenance superintendent, facility superintendent, facility plant manager and group operations leader.
 He holds an B.S. degree in Industrial Technology from Prairie View A&M University.
-He is a GEAPS International Executive Officer serving as 2017-18 first vice president.
+He is a GEAPS International Executive Officer serving as 2018-19 president.

 David Krejci, CAEExecutive Director